macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 65: August 6, 2018

+**Today's Progress**: #R2D65 Learning about default parameters in ES6.
+Practice at #Codewars with kata: "Welcome to the City", "A function within a function" & "Swap Values" #100DaysOfCode

+**Thoughts:** Rank 7,626 @ Codewars

 ## Day 64: August 5, 2018

-**Today's Progress**: #R2D64 Learning about spread parameters in ES6.
+**Today's Progress**: #R2D64 Learning about rest parameters in ES6.
 Daily JS practice at #Codewars with kata: "Array - squareUp b!", "Broken Counter" & "Plural" #100DaysOfCode

 **Thoughts:** Rank 7,633 @ Codewars